A complete guide to startup taxes

 Stock Options

 Many startups entice talented workers to join them with lower current wages and the promise of future riches through stock options.
-While this can be great to attract good talent, it can come with a range of challenges related to cap table management, 409a valuations, and needing to file form 3921.
-Cleer Tax can help your company navigate these complex rules to issue stock options in the ways most beneficial to your company’s long-term goals.
+While this can be great for attracting good talent, it can come with a range of challenges related to cap table management, 409a valuations, and the need to file Form 3921.
+Luckily, Cleer Tax can help your company navigate the complex rules to issue stock options in the ways most beneficial to your company’s long-term goals.

 Foreign Workers

-Services provided outside the US are not taxable to the people who provide those services in the US, just in their country of residence.
-Thus foreign workers are usually lumped under independent contractors.
+Services provided outside the U.S. are not taxable to the people who provide those services in the U.S., as they can only be taxed in their country of residence.
+Thus, foreign workers are usually categorized as independent contractors.
 There is no withholding on amounts paid for services by foreign contractors, and no informational returns are due at year-end.
-However, the US company should document this relationship with contracts, invoices, and proof that the payee is not a US person, such as form W8-BEN completed and copies of the passport of each payee.
+However, a U.S.-based company must document foreign worker relationships with contracts, invoices, and proof that the payee is not a U.S. citizen, such as a completed Form W8-BEN and copies of the passport of each payee.

 Vesting Arrangements